alexander-marquardt/lexavideo/README.md

 This software relies on WebRTC for the video functionality, and is built using AngularJS and Python.
 This software runs on Google AppEngine.

-NOTE: As of Oct 31 2017 google has disabled the Channel API that this application relied on, and therefore many functions are currently broken.
+NOTE: As of Oct 31 2017 google has depreciated the Channel API that this application relied on, and therefore many functions are currently broken.

 Demo
 ----
 LexaVideo was originally developed for ChatSurfing.com.
 Check out [ChatSurfing.com] (http://www.chatsurfing.com) for an active demo of this source code in action.

+NOTE: As of Oct 31 2017 google has depreciated the Channel API that this application relied on, and therefore many functions are currently broken.

 Quick Start